 1948

-On December 5, 1949, shortly before the debate at the UN Assembly on the internationalization of Jerusalem, David Ben-Gurion spoke at the Knesset and declared that Jerusalem is the “eternal capital of Israel” and “the heart of the State of Israel.”
+On December 5, 1949, shortly before a debate in the United Nations General Assembly on the internationalization of Jerusalem, David Ben-Gurion addressed the Knesset and declared that Jerusalem is the “eternal capital of Israel” and “the heart of the State of Israel.”

 1949

-Ben-Gurion brought up for discussion in the Knesset the idea of a reparations agreement with the German government.
-The idea caused many protests among the people, many of whom felt that it “quantifies” the suffering of the Jews in the Holocaust.
+David Ben-Gurion brought before the Knesset the idea of a reparations agreement with the German government.
+The proposal sparked widespread public protest, as many felt it “quantified” the suffering of Jews in the Holocaust.

 1952

-In December 1953, Ben-Gurion resigned from the government and the Knesset, and moved to Kibbutz Sde Boker in southern Israel, the Negev, to set a personal example and encourage the youth to settle the Negev.
+In December 1953, David Ben-Gurion resigned from the government and the Knesset and moved to Kibbutz Sde Boker in the Negev region in southern Israel.
+He did so to set a personal example and encourage young people to settle in the Negev region.

 1953

-In February 1955, Ben-Gurion returned to his position as Minister of Defense, and in November of that year he was elected Prime Minister and Minister of Defense.
+In February 1955, David Ben-Gurion returned to his position as Minister of Defense, and in November of that year he was elected Prime Minister while continuing to serve as Minister of Defense.

 1955

-In October 1956, after negotiations with France and Great Britain, Ben-Gurion announced the launch of “Operation Kadesh” (the Sinai War) and occupied the Sinai Peninsula.
-Following pressure from the two countries, Ben-Gurion ordered a withdrawal.
+In October 1956, following agreements with France and Great Britain, David Ben-Gurion announced the launch of the Sinai Campaign and ordered the occupation of the Sinai Peninsula (Operation Kadesh).
+Following international pressure, he later ordered a withdrawal.

 1956

-At the age of 77, Ben-Gurion decided to resign as Prime Minister.
+At the age of 77, David Ben-Gurion resigned and stepped down from his role as Prime Minister.

 1963